-Trump put his political interests above national interests, House panel’s report says
+Trump put political interests above national interests, House panel’s report says

 WASHINGTON – The House Intelligence Committee released a report Tuesday that said President Donald Trump placed his political interests above national interests in his conduct toward Ukraine.

-In a report released Tuesday afternoon, the House Intelligence Committee said Trump had “compromised national security to advance his personal political interests” in his dealings with Ukraine.
+The report said Trump had “compromised national security to advance his personal political interests” in his dealings with Ukraine.

 The committee also found that Trump “engaged in an unprecedented campaign of obstruction of this impeachment inquiry.”